 Get the room with the balcony, and it will come with a cocoon chair hanging from the ceiling to chill and observe the remarkable Brooklyn Bridge.

-Manhattan is right across the Hudson River if you need to go, but it's here in Williamsburg where you will have the most fantastic panorama on the New York City skyline.
+Manhattan is across the Hudson River if you need to go, but it's here in Williamsburg where you will have the most fantastic panorama of the New York City skyline.

 When the young Prince, Maharana Jagat Singh, asked his father to take his ladies to one of the palaces, he refused but said he was free to do whatever he wanted if he built one.

 As a result, the pleasure palace on Lake Pichola was built in the year 1743.

 Fast-forward to the 20th century, the palace has undergone a complete restoration to shine in its original glory.

 The hotel became world-known when the James Bond film ‘Octopussy’ came out in 1983.

 There is something about powerful men spending time with beautiful women on this island.

 Anyway.
 If you ever want to feel like a Maharana prince, or James Bond (male or female!), this place will fulfill your desires.

 It has to be the most iconic hotel building in the world.
 It appeared in many movies like Mars Attacks! or the Hangover with its recognizable pyramid shape.